What is an online harassment injunction and how to get one

 Cohen Davis was the law firm that served an injunction via Instagram, which was the first time it has ever been done in history in England and Wales and in the wider common law world.
 This demonstrates the technical challenges that online harassment can present and of which, Cohen Davis have the knowledge and expertise required to not only present it to the courts but the will to succeed in serving anonymous online users, where others may have not pursued, in order to assist their clients with online harassment.

 We regularly obtain privacy injunctions in online harassment cases and in circumstances where a privacy injunction for online harassment has never been previously granted.
 We have acted in a number of landmark cases as solicitors for the claimant where our clients obtained privacy injunctions which aimed to protect them and members of their family from unwanted publicity, whilst assisting them with their harassment case.
 Many of these privacy injunctions relate to publications on the internet and often they are granted together with an anonymity order to protect the identity of our client.
 We always seek long term solutions rather than quick remedies.

 Injunctions are not easily awarded by the courts and they need to know that there is a good, arguable claim and that an injunction is necessary.
 The application wording and evidence supplied is crucial to the decision and that is why it is important to instruct a well versed solicitor to do this, to help facilitate a positive outcome.
 The injunction claim has to be filed within a 6 year period of the harassment also, which means that if it is online, with webpages constantly refreshing, then the harassment is always fresh.

-With online publication matters, so many of our clients require urgent injunction applications, and again, it is of the utmost importance that the application is worded correctly, with sufficient evidence and with expedience.
+With online publication matters, many of our clients require urgent harassment injunction applications, and again, it is of the utmost importance that the application is worded correctly, with sufficient evidence and with expedience.
 This is something that Cohen Davis do successfully on a regular basis.